 What skills are the police service looking for?

 Whatever system you are going to undertake as a candidate, you will be assessed against a number of skills and abilities.
-Under the SEARCH recruitment process, there are six such skills for example.
-The free video below explains these.
+Under the online Stage 1 to 3 recruitment process, there are four values for example.
+These are then underpinned by six competencies.
+All of these are put into three clusters.
+The free video below explains these and the new exercises.
 The new system has used different words, but the bottom line is that the things a good police officer needs remain the same.
 Watch the short presentation for more information.
 We put the skills into a policing context for you as well.
 It’s not about buzzwords.